dhansmair/flamingo-mini/README.md

 # Flamingo mini
 Implementation of the <a href="https://www.deepmind.com/blog/tackling-multiple-tasks-with-a-single-visual-language-model" target="blank">deepmind  Flamingo</a> vision-language model, which enables an existing language model with to understand visual input such as images or videos.
-The code is based on <a href="https://github.com/lucidrains/flamingo-pytorch" targe="blank">Lucidrains implementation</a> of the perceiver resampler and the gated cross-attention layers, and utilizes pretrained vision and language models from <a href="https://huggingface.co/" target="blank"> 🤗 Hugging Face</a>.
+The code is based on <a href="https://github.com/lucidrains/flamingo-pytorch" target="blank">Lucidrains implementation</a> of the perceiver resampler and the gated cross-attention layers, and utilizes pretrained vision and language models from <a href="https://huggingface.co/" target="blank"> 🤗 Hugging Face</a>.
 At the moment there are two versions available, based on GPT-2 and OPT.
 They have been tested with openai CLIP vision encoders `openai/clip-vit-base-patch32` and `openai/clip-vit-large-patch14`.

 (!)
 Note that this repo is work in progress and may be subject to breaking changes.

-- [x] provide simple training script -> currently in a separate branch: https://github.com/dhansmair/flamingo-mini/tree/training
+- [x] ~~provide simple training script -> currently in a separate branch: https://github.com/dhansmair/flamingo-mini/tree/training~~
+- [x] demo training script with huggingface trainer: https://github.com/dhansmair/flamingo-mini/tree/hf_trainer
+- [ ] <a href="https://huggingface.co/docs/transformers/v4.25.1/en/main_classes/pipelines" target="blank">pipeline</a> integration
 - [ ] create chatting demo